 This sounds like a boring phase of the process but it is really quite dramatic.
 If we used a commodities broker life would be much easier in this department, but we don’t and it is not.
 We use the services of a shipping broker and together we work to (8) transport the beans from the farm to the nearest port.
 (9) Then we arrange for a steamship line to carefully carry our beans to an American port, through customs and then to Springfield.
 (10) We inspect every bag of beans upon arrival at our climate controlled underground storage facility.

-(18) We then use our winnower (also from Columbia) to remove the hull from the roasted bean, leaving the inside of the bean called the nib.
+(18) We then use our winnower (also from Colombia) to remove the hull from the roasted bean, leaving the inside of the bean called the nib.
 The machine uses proper airflow to vacuum the hull (which is lighter than the nib) into a cyclone.
 We climb up the steps of the winnower and put the beans in the hopper to start the process of separation.
 We repeat this process several times.
 (19) We take the processed nibs and once more we visually inspect the nibs and remove any shell we might have missed.
 (20) We don’t hide bad beans with good beans or vanilla or some other flavoring.
 I taste the nibs to make sure the flavor meets our standards and so I can overdose on anti-oxidants (we even sell them just like this for the true choco-geek).
-(21) We bag and weigh all of the shells and donate them to the Commercial Street Farmers Market who re-packages the shells and sells it as mulch.
+(21) We bag and weigh all of the shells and donate them to Assumption Abbey in Ava, Missouri to be used as mulch.

 Chocolate liquor—as it is called in the industry—is nothing more than nibs ground into paste.
 There is nothing else added at this point.
 (22) We carefully weigh out the nibs and place them in containers.
 At this point, we have a choice depending on where we are in the process: we can either use our melangeur to make liquor, which is a vintage German mixer about 80 years old or we can use our universal refiner, which is brand new and was made for us in Scotland.
 (23) Most of the time we use the melangeur as a pre-grind step taking the nibs by hand placing them on the granite bed of this mixer.
 We also use the melanguer to make liquor for our cocoa butter press.
 (24) We take the rough paste mixture out of the melangeur by hand and (25) place it into our dissolver tank for further melting.
 We melt the liquor making it more viscous and then (26) pump it into a holding tank.
 (27) We also take nibs and at times place them into our universal to make liquor (again placing into our dissolver and into our holding tank).
 (28) The particle size is checked and (29) we remove the liquor from the universal.
 (30) The liquor is placed into containers and prepared for storage until we are ready to make chocolate.
 If we have stored the liquor it will have solidified into blocks.
 (31) If so, we take the blocks and melt them in our dissolver and pump the liquor again into our holding tank.
 Now we are ready to take the wonderment to the next stage.